Baseball is back in Minnesota as amateur league creates own path to play

 Nagel said it was "fairness," not a political move, that caused the games to be declared exhibitions.

-Nagel’s Bird Island Bullfrogs will be playing a game on Friday night — at the Milroy Irish, which plays in a ballpark built by manager Bob Dolan, meaning it wasn’t a complicated process to get the needed document signed by the owner.
+Nagel manages the Bird Island Bullfrogs and they will open on Friday night — at the Milroy Irish, which plays in a ballpark built by manager Bob Dolan, meaning it wasn't a complicated process to get the needed document signed by the owner.

 One complication is umpires.
 The Northwest Umpires group and its active roster of 135 umpires work 400 games in townball and at other levels over a summer weekend.